 If you knowingly and intentionally make a false or misleading statement on a permit application or you deliberately omit any material information, your application can be denied and you can be charged with perjury

 You will also be required to provide:

 - A full set of fingerprints (to be taken by the Sheriff),

 - Documentary evidence demonstrating competence with a handgun, as set forth above;

-- A full frontal view color photograph of your head taken within the thirty days immediately preceding submittal of the permit application (or by the Sheriff).
+- A full frontal view color photograph of your head taken within the thirty days immediately preceding the submission of the permit application (or by the Sheriff).
 The photo must measure 1 1/8 inches wide and one 1 ¼” high, and shall show your full head, including hair and facial features; and

 - A valid Colorado driver’s license or valid Colorado or military photo identification for comparison.

 People may also apply for temporary emergency permits if they need the permit as soon as possible.2

 Unless it is revoked, your Colorado concealed carry permit is good for 5 years from the date of issuance.
 After that, it must be renewed through a renewal application.